micahtyong/enhance/README.md

 ## Motivation ##

-The motive behind this product was to create a fitness application designed for people with busy lives, whether it be college students or working professionals.
-I wanted to create a fitness app entirely different from the ones that already exist on mobile devices.
+One of my original teammates, Umang, has been struggling with chronic back, shoulder, and neck pain since he was seven years old.
+For a few years now, he’s attended weekly physical therapy sessions and one of the things that they do is “prescribe” physical exercises for him to do throughout the week.
+Exercises like pushups and planks target specific areas in his body that he needs to strengthen on a daily basis.

+The hardest part about physical therapy, however, wasn’t the repetition of those exercises, but rather the fact that there was nobody there for him to check his form outside of physical therapy sessions.
+Sure, he tried to use a mirror, but even then he wasn’t sure whether or not he was in proper form.

+Even more surprising, Umang isn’t alone.
+Far from it, actually.
+An [article](https://www.cdc.gov/mmwr/volumes/67/wr/mm6736a2.htm "Source") by the CDC (Centers for Disease Control and Prevention) in 2018 reported that about 50 million Americans (just over 20% of the adult population) have chronic pain.
+About 20 million of them have “high-impact chronic pain”, so this is pain that’s severe enough that it frequently limits life or work activities.
+These are people that definitely attend physical therapy sessions regularly and need to engage in “prescribed” physical exercises.

+So, Enhance began as a potential solution to those with musculoskeletal injuries / chronic pains and needed someone or something to guide them through their prescribed exercises while checking their form.
+Enhance quickly evolved to an app available for anyone—from those in PT to fitness junkies to students to working professionals and just about anyone who wanted additional incentive to workout while having someone or something to keep them accountable.

 Currently, most fitness apps claim to offer a personalized and guided daily workout routine.
 However, users don't always have someone to correct their form or perfectly time their sets.
-Furthermore, many users don't have convenient access to a gym.
-Enhance integrates the advantages of existing fitness apps (profile, stats, etc.) with the new solution of using computer vision and machine learning to guide them through their workouts, verfiying their form in the process.
+Enhance integrates the advantages of existing fitness apps (profile, stats, etc.) with the new solution of using computer vision and machine learning to guide users through their workouts, verfiying their form in the process.

 ## Build Status ##